bbe2/instructor.brian/README.md

 ```
-I equip students with immediate, tangible
-skills and preparedness to exceed employer
-expectations on day 1.

-Currently, I instruct foundational compute from
-machine and assembly with LC-3 via patt/patel to C++.
-My expertise spans theoretical system design,
-practical re-engineering, data transformation,
-essential programming, and STEM communication.
-I'm grateful for my quality master's in data
-science that upskilled my ability to author
-graduate courses like COSC-526 data mining with Spark.

-An active learning pedagogy complements my
-instruction by leveraging Colab, Google Sheets,
-and Github.
-Drawing inspiration from
-bee festooning, students collaborate in weekly
-JAMs, linking root concepts for effective task
-decomposition like being handed a book and
-having an hour to create tables of all chapters
-and words for text and machine learning.

-An embodiment of a Lacanian real, a Krokeresque
-new.REAL is central to my teaching paradigm.
-Education is a performative act, lived and crafted,
-not passively consumed.
-This paradigm challenges
-passive learning and draws on Arthur Kroker's
-concept of body drift, i.e., a blend of humanity
-with technology and Foucault's active knowledge
-structures.
-Students don't absorb but actively
-shape, create, and immerse themselves.
-Education
-isn't a symbolic un.REAL but a tangible,
-actionable commodity echoing Baudrillard's simulacra.
-The new.REAL demands deeper requiring use of
-abstraction and ontological formation skilling.

-Augment student learning and engagement is furthered
- using generative pretrained transformers that
-a) Convert lecture audio to text and integrate
-=> into class corpus.
-b) Use GPT tech to synthesize disparities, including
-=> lecture notes and textbooks.
-c) Email disparity index and aggregate media
-=> into a central repository.
-d) Feed repository into a course specific AI agent,
-=> further supporting student tasks.
-e) Facilitate upskilling and recall mnemonics
-=> while experiencing a new.REAL of our social fabric.
+Hello!
+I focus on equipping students
+with system and data skills and expert
+coding abilities for information synthesis.

+At present, I instruct foundational computer
+science topics, ranging from machine and
+assembly to C++ via  patt/patel.
+My expertise
+spans theoretical system design, practical
+re-engineering, data transformation in Python
+and R, STEM communication, and curriculum
+development.
+I'm grateful for my quality
+master's in applied data science which enhanced
+my ability to develop quality graduate courses like
+COSC-526 Data Mining with Spark, at www.utk.edu.

+My teaching philosophy emphasizes active
+learning through tools like Colab, Google
+Sheets, and Github.
+Students engage in weekly
+JAMs, connecting fundamental concepts, such
+as converting physical books into Python
+data objects.
+I provide codebooks in every
+class to expose students to algorithms,
+statistical analysis, and machine learning,
+similar to work performed in the Coursera
+module  Get Started with Python in Google’s
+advanced data analytics course.

+I transform course materials into interactive
+workspaces, integrating theory, methods, and
+programming into workable learning objects and
+codebooks.
+Students actively reshape information
+into actionable Baudrillard commodities, preparing
+them for relationships with generative pretrained
+transformer (GPT) bots and AI agents focused on the
+ontological formation and advanced solving.
+The Krokeresque new.REAL may lead to unprecedented
+job elimination through the democratization of GPT.
+To facilitate upskilling and recall mnemonics,
+my teaching infrastructure includes

+a)	Converting lecture audio to text and integrating it into the class corpus.
+b)	Employing GPT tech to synthesize disparities, including lecture notes and textbooks.
+c)	Emailing the disparity index and aggregating media into a central repository.
+d)	Feeding the repository into a course-specific AI agent, further supporting student tasks.
+e)	Facilitating upskilling and recall mnemonics while immersing students in the tech/social fabric of a new.REAL

 ```